callancapitolo17/NFL-Team-Similarity-Tool/README.md

 ## Summary

 A R shiny app that is a NFL team comparison tool based on a statistical model that utilizes 100 key features to develop strategic insights.
-Users select a team, and the tool generates the 10 most similar teams from the past 18 seasons
+Users select a team, and the tool generates the 10 most similar teams from the past 18 seasons.

 ## Getting Started
 A step-by-step guide to running the Shiny App in R: